WojciechMatuszewski/programming-notes/learn-you-some-lambda-best-practice.md

 ## Load testing

-- model your load test to resamble the actual traffic.
+- model your load test to resemble the actual traffic.
 Do not create artificially steep concurrency curve.

 * use user stories for testing.
-Do not hammer specific endpoint.
+Do not hammer a specific endpoint.
 By doing that you are testing the AWS and not your service.

 - artillery.io can be helpful.
 As an alternative you should look into `serverless-artillery`